WHAT IS DRAGON CON? WHAT ARE ETERNAL MEMBERS?

 - Buy an Eternal Membership from the Dragon Con store or at the convention where you buy the regular badges.

-- This is a direct quote from the Dragon Con online store in July of 2016 “Eternal Memberships are currently $2500.
+- This is a direct quote from the Dragon Con online store on September 12, 2018: “Eternal Memberships are currently $3000.
 This membership grants you access to every Dragon Con from now until it no longer exists.
 Membership Badges are picked up in VIP Badge Pickup.
 Eternal members have a party on Thursday night before the show in the Guest Hospitality suite.”

 Eternal Membership is NOT a VIP or gold level equivalent Membership.
 Unlike many other conventions, Dragon Con does not have tiered levels of membership.
 There are no special privileges with an Eternal Membership.
 There is no line cutting, special seating, or hotel room booking advantage.